How does a country fall from the podium of democracy?

 Where should we look to see if our countries are slipping into authoritarianism?

-In political science, the nerdy name for this process is de-democratisation.
+In political science, one of the words for this process is de-democratisation.

 If democratisation can be defined as an increasing strengthening of a country’s democratic institutions and practices, then you might guess what de-democratisation is.
 It’s the opposite: